-The Library is open throughout the school week, from Monday to Thursday from 8 am to 4.30 pm, and on Friday from 8 am to 4 pm.
-Students are able to borrow, return and renew books before school, at break, at lunch and after school.
+The Learning Centre is open throughout the school week, from Monday to Thursday from 8 am to 4.30 pm, and on Friday from 8 am to 3:20 pm.
+Students can a borrow, return and renew books before school, at break, at lunch and after school.
 Books may be borrowed for two weeks but can be renewed.

 After school, Homework Club runs Monday to Thursday and provides a quiet place to keep on top of homework.
 The Homework club is staffed by myself or members of the Learning Support team; we will be available to respond to queries and to recommend resources, as well as to maintain an atmosphere conducive to study.

 LIBRARY LESSONS FOR YEAR 7